 Regaining Normal Colored Skin

-Exactly three weeks after following the healing diet in Clean and Free, here’s her photo again.
+Exactly three weeks after following the personalized diet that I recommended, here’s her photo again.
 You can see that while the white border still shows, it is shorter and more narrow.
 The lower red “lip liner” is gone!
 And you can also see that as she supports her own digestive fire with warming foods, color is returning to her lips.
 Our amazing bodies: they’re hardwired to mend and when we give them what they need, healing happens.

 The good news is that you can restore your natural skin and lip color.
 To do so, you’ll need to first figure out what caused the problem.
 The common triggers include: